Goal of Lab 8:

 If you can’t remember how to measure formants, refer back to Lab 4.

-• In Table 8.1, note down F1 for each nasal, as measured in the middle of the nasal.
+• In Table 8.1, note down F1 for each nasal, as measured in the centre of the nasal.

 B. Spectral slice

-• Create spectral slices for each nasal and for one example of [a] (see Lab 5), from a 30ms selection for each sound.
+• Create spectral slices for each nasal and for one example of [a], from a 30ms selection for each sound (see Lab 7 for how to take a spectral slice).
 Take a screenshot of each spectral slice and paste them into your lab report document.
-Be sure to give the spectral slice an appropriate title.
+Be sure to give each spectral slice an appropriate title.

 C. Waveform

 • Nasals have very distinctive waveforms.
 To see this, zoom in on 10 or so cycles of each nasal.
-Take a screenshot of the visible waveform and paste it into your lab report.
-Be sure to give the waveform an appropriate title.
+Take a screenshot of the visible waveform of one of the nasals and paste it into your lab report.
+Make sure to give the waveform an appropriate title.
+Now do the same with an equivalent portion of one of the [a] vowels, and also paste that into your lab with an appropriate title.

 Figure 8.1: Nasal waveform